Jay-2512/cuckoo/README.md

 ## Deploying cuckoo

 - Cuckoo is built using python and tweepy
-- Install the required packages and run thread_fetch.py
+- Install the required packages and run app.py
-- Make sure you have twitter developer account
+- Make sure you have twitter developer account and also an Auth0 account
 - Make sure to set the [environment variables](#environment)
-- thread_fetch also has a function writeThread, which can be called by passing in the twitter handle, it'll write the thread to a text file

 ### Environment

 - The following environment variables must be set beforehand if you want to run cuckoo on your machine:
+- Twitter API's (Get your API's from : https://developer.twitter.com/en):
   - API_KEY : Your twitter dev account api key
   - API_SECRET: Your twitter dev account api secret
   - BEARER_TOKEN: Your BearerToken
   - ACCESS_TOKEN: Your app's access token
   - ACCESS_TOKEN_SECRET: Your app's access token secret
+- Auth0 API's (Get your API's from : https://www.auth0.com for more help on setting up : https://auth0.com/docs/quickstart/webapp/python):

+  - A_CLIENT_ID : Your Auth0 client ID
+  - A_CLIENT_SECRET : Your Auth0 client secret
+  - API_BASE_URL : Your Auth0 api base url
+  - ACCESS_TOKEN_URL : Your Auth0 acess token url
+  - AUTHORIZE_URL : Your Auth0 authorize url

 ## Commiting to the repo